 Outpatient prescription drugs are covered when dispensed by a network mail order pharmacy.
-Each prescription is limited to a maximum 90 day or 100 unit supply when filled at a network mail order pharmacy.
-Prescriptions for less than a 30 day supply or more than a 90 day or 100 unit supply are not eligible for coverage when dispensed by a network mail order pharmacy.
+Each prescription is limited to a maximum 90 day supply when filled at a network mail order pharmacy.
+Prescriptions for less than a 30 day supply or more than a 90 day supply are not eligible for coverage when dispensed by a network mail order pharmacy.